-Who Is Narrating The Opening Ceremony Video?
-Sterling K. Brown Had People Crying
+"This Is Us" Star Sterling K. Brown Had People Crying During The Olympics, Obviously

 Prepare yourself, This Is Us fans.
 If you were wondering who is narrating the Opening Ceremony, it's none other than Sterling K. Brown aka Randall Pearson.
 Yep, it seems like NBC really wants to keep you crying all month long.
 In fact, people on Twitter are already in tears.